 Start off by cuttin’ the biscuits in half (use a serrated knife) and lay’m out.

-Then add one slice center cut bacon on top of the eggs.
+Evenly pile on eggs and then add one slice center cut bacon on top of the eggs.

 And then, top that off with a half’a slice of American cheese made with 2% milk.